About this Conservation Program

 • Special purpose districts

-SFF funding is open to conservation districts and other public entities only.
+SFF funding is available to conservation districts and other public entities only.
 Interested producers should reach out to their CD, WSU Extension Office, or local climate-smart government program.
+No funding opportunities are open at this time.

 Learn more about SFF guidelines: